shanujaiswal/Practice_Project/Python/1) Python Notes.md

 # List

 --> Lists are very similar to arrays.
---> They can contain any type of variable, and they can contain as many variables as you wish --> A built-in data structure that allows you to store multiple items in a single variable.
-Lists are ordered, mutable (changeable), and allow duplicate values.

-==> Creating a List
 --> can create a list using square brackets []
+--> They can contain any type of variable, and they can contain as many variables as needed --> A built-in data structure that allows you to store multiple items in a single variable.

+==> List Items
+--> Lists are ordered, mutable (changeable), and allow duplicate values.
+--> List items are indexed, the first item has index [0], the second item has index [1] etc.

+==> Ordered
+--> Lists are ordered, it means that the items have a defined order, and that order will not change.
+--> If add new items to a list, the new items will be placed at the end of the list.

+==> Changeable
+--> The list is changeable, meaning that we can change, add, and remove items in a list after it has been created.

+==> Allow Duplicates
+--> lists are indexed, lists can have items with the same value:

 ==> Accessing Elements
 --> Use indexing (starting from 0) to access elements:
 ==> Modifying Lists